ailing child but

 - "Antiblurb" by A. E. Stallings

-- "How Aimée remembers Jaguar" by Eric Hopson
+- "How Aimée remembers Jaguar" by Erin Hopson

 - "There Are Sunflowers in Italy" by Didi Menendez